Am I the Same Girl: Year-end charts

+Release history

 Other versions

 In 1969, Bill Deal and the Rhondels included a version of "Soulful Strut" on their Vintage Rock LP (on Heritage Records, HTS-35,003).

-Brazilian organist Walter Wanderley recorded a Bossa Nova driven cover of Soulful Strut on his 1969 album, Moondreams.
+Brazilian organist Walter Wanderley recorded a Bossa Nova driven cover of "Soulful Strut" on his 1969 album, Moondreams.

-German pianist Horst Jankowski recorded Soulful Strut as the opening track of his 1969 album, A Walk in the Evergreens.
+German pianist Horst Jankowski recorded "Soulful Strut" as the opening track of his 1969 album, A Walk in the Evergreens.

-In 1970, Salena Jones recorded "Am I the Same Girl?" for her album Everybody's Talkin' About Salena Jones.
+In 1970, Salena Jones recorded "Am I the Same Girl" for her album Everybody's Talkin' About Salena Jones.

 In 1979 George Benson recorded a cover of "Soulful Strut" on his album Livin' Inside Your Love.

 In 1996 Grover Washington Jr. covered the song for his album of the same name.
 It was also later released as a remix under the title The Top Down version.

 In 1996 Paul Jackson, Jr. recorded a cover of "Soulful Strut" on his album Never Alone: Duets.

 In 1999, saxophonist Kim Waters recorded "Am I the Same Girl (Soulful Strut)" for his One Special Moment album; featuring vocalist Meli'sa Morgan and Chuck Loeb, the track was a non-charting single release in February 2000.

-In 2005, Joss Stone used the Young-Holt version as a starting point for her song "Don't Cha Wanna Ride", and credited the composers of "Am I the Same Girl?" as co-composers of her song.
+In 2004, Joss Stone used the Young-Holt version as a starting point for her song "Don't Cha Wanna Ride", and credited the composers of "Am I the Same Girl" as co-composers of her song.

-Additionally, in September 2005, Martha Stewart began to use the Swing Out Sister version in her promo commercials for her show Martha on NBC television in America and then as the opening introduction theme song of the show.
+In September 2005, Martha Stewart began to use the Swing Out Sister version in her promo commercials for her show Martha on NBC television in America and then as the opening introduction theme song of the show.
 Each show starts with the song playing over a montage of images and photos of Martha Stewart growing up.

 Dionne Bromfield covered the song on her debut album Introducing Dionne Bromfield (2009).